<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 History of SSO

-Today, the migration towards the cloud has continued to progress, with remote working, use of mobile devices, Bring-Your-Own-Device policies and the increasing prevalence of cyberattacks necessitating more comprehensive solutions.
-Now, an effective SSO solution must deal with identities across multiple devices and operating systems while providing access to cloud apps as well as virtualised apps, legacy and Windows desktop applications.
+At this point, cloud-based Single Sign-On providers began to emerge, providing flexible, scalable SSO in the cloud that was purpose built for integrating with the growing number of Software as a Service (SaaS) applications being adopted by enterprises.
+Today, the migration towards the cloud has continued to progress.
+With remote working, use of mobile devices, Bring-Your-Own-Device policies, and the increasing prevalence of cyberattacks necessitating more comprehensive solutions.
+Now, an effective SSO solution must deal with identities across multiple devices and operating systems while providing access to internal and external cloud apps, as well as virtualised apps, legacy apps and some that still present as Windows desktop executable applications.

 Related Articles